 Reviewer #1: The paper presents an open source implementation of the Pareto optimal ensemble technique in the Julia programming language.
 This software tool improves a previous implementation in the Octave language, exploiting the advantages of Julia programming.
 The tool implements a multi-objective based technique to estimate parameter or models ensembles for robust predictions.
 I find this tool useful for the community, however, there are some major issues that need to be addressed before publication.
 Major comments: ————————— 1.
 (BACKGROUND) The use of a multiobjective approach needs to be justified (and contextualized).
 1.1.
 Justification: Single objective optimization is broadly (and successfully) used to estimate parameters / identify biochemical models with hundreds/thousands of states and parameters, with training data from diverse sources.
 Taking into account that multiobjective problems are more difficult to solve than single objective problems, why to use multiobjective approaches in the first place?.
 From the paragraph: "Identification of biochemical models with hundreds or even thousands of states and parameters may not be tractable as a single objective optimization problem.
 Further, large models require significant training data perhaps taken from diverse sources, for example different laboratories or cell-lines.
 These data are often het- erogenous, and contain intrinsic conflicts that complicate parameter estimation.
 Parameter ensembles which optimally balance tradeoffs between submodels and conflicts in training data can lead to robust model performance." it is not clear what is the advantage of multiobjective approaches (instead of weighting the different data sets).
 Please justify your choice (multiobjective optimization), including a better explanation of what is meant by "intrinsic conflicts that complicate parameter estimation", and "optimally balance tradeoffs between submodels and conflicts in training data".
 The aim is to help the reader to decide when it would be convenient to use a multiobjective optimization approach instead of a single optimization one.

 We thank the reviewer for this helpful suggestion which will strengthen the case for multiobjective optimization.
 The central advantage of multiobjective optimization comes from a significant real-world problem when estimating model parameters from noisy data; the need to balance between competing model training objectives.
 For example, it is common to train signal transduction models on data sets from multiple laboratories, multiple cell lines, or different data sets from the same cell line on different days that have been corrupted by operator or other uncontrollable experimental artifacts.
-In these cases, multiobjective optimization is a convenient approach which optimally balances (or tradeoffs) between competing data sets without the need to generate ad hoc objective weighting schemes.
-Thus, multiobjective optimization can actually be easier in these common cases than the equivalent single objective problem.
+In these cases, multiobjective optimization is a convenient approach, which optimally balances (or tradeoffs) between competing data sets without the need to generate ad hoc objective weighting schemes.
+Thus, multiobjective optimization can be easier in these common cases than the equivalent single objective problem.

 We have updated the second paragraph in the introduction with a new referenced that outlines five reasons for using multi-objective optimization in the identification of biochemical models.
 Additionally, we have added text/references to the second paragraph suggested by the reviewer regarding the use of multiobjective optimization in synthetic biology.